-BrowserUp offers a fresh approach to load testing.
+BrowserUp offers a new approach to load testing, the first

 See our manifesto for more about why we think this is the right approach to load testing.